ndz1020/DS3_Getting_n_Cleaning_Data-Course_Project/README.md

 Labels are added after merging training and test, but only the needed ones to calculate the mean and the standard deviation are kept.

-Lastly, the script will create a tidy data set containing the means of all the columns per test subject and per activity.
+The script will create a tidy data set containing the means of all the columns per test subject and per activity.
 This tidy dataset will be written to a tab-delimited file called tidy.txt, which can also be found in this repository.

 ## About the Code Book